 Selecting an exterior black roof can also be problematic

-If you are in a warm climate you may also need to reconsider selecting a dark roof as this will too absorb the heat and keep it in the house.
+If you are in a warm climate you may also need to reconsider selecting a dark roof as this will absorb the heat too and keep it in the house.
 A light coloured roof will reflect the heat so this could also be a consideration.

-The finishing touches when using exterior black
+The finishing touches when painting your house black

 It is of course the finishing touches that will really change the look and feel of the house.
 Opt for furnishings and accessories that are not too perfect, for example, hand painted antique furniture, original rattan pieces and weathered pots and containers are great if you would like a country style look.
 Soft furnishings really complete the picture and the Geometry collection by Pegasus at James Dunlop Textiles brings a striking touch to the scheme.